fossabot/git-auto/readme.md

 **git-auto.yaml**
 ```
 tests:
-  example: ./test_example.sh
+  example: ./example_test.sh
 ```

-every time we commit git auto will run our tests and create a new release on the release branch if they all exited successfully. it will also create a tag for each test and update those tags to the last commit each of them passed on. that way you know what commit started the failure of a particular test.
+every time we make a commit git auto will run our tests. it will also create a new release on the release branch if the tests exited successfully. in addition it will also create a tag for each test and update those tags to the last commit each of them passed on. that way you know what commit started the failure of a particular test.

-git auto will only create a release if all tests pass on a single commit.
+git auto will only create a release if all tests pass on the latest commit.

 now, let's test it out by making a commit:

 ```
-touch readme.md
+> chmod +x example_test.sh
-git add readme.md
+> git add example_test.sh
-git commit --message="add readme"
+> git commit --message="add example test"
 ...

-execute "git auto test run all":
-  test_example:
-    test was successful

-  test_example passed
+run all tests:
+  [run   ] example
+  [  pass] example (1ms)

-  1 tests passed, 0 tests failed
+  1 test(s) passed, 0 test(s) failed
 update test tags:
-  test_example -> ac56f0b
+  example -> ac56f0b

-increment release to 0.0.1:
+increment release:
   merge master -> release
+  tag as version 0.0.1
 ```

 and we've just successfully used git auto! \\(:D)/ ..but there's much more to git auto than that. i would suggest you check out the documentation to discover the true power of git auto. until next time..

 ## purpose
 i love git flow, however i'm much too lazy to justify the use it. and thus, git auto was born!

 ## documentation
 ### features